Not My Job: We Quiz 'Black Monday' Star Don Cheadle On Black Friday

 SAGAL: Can't you just mime it?
 You are trained.

-CHEADLE: I offered that.
-But going through the whole makeup, it just would've taken a long time and been pretty confusing for the audience I think.
+CHEADLE: ...It just would've taken a long time and been pretty confusing for the audience, I think.

-SAGAL: I understand.
-Why is he snorting cocaine isn't there?
-And why is he doing it inside an invisible box?
+SAGAL: Why is he snorting - cocaine isn't there and why is he doing it inside an invisible box?

 CHEADLE: And why is the cocaine real but everything else is mimed?
 I don't understand.

-SAGAL: (Laughter) Well, Don Cheadle, we have asked you here to play a game we're calling...
+SAGAL: Well, Don Cheadle, we have asked you here to play a game we're calling...

-SAGAL: All right.
-Here we go.
+SAGAL: All right, here we go.
 One of the huge toy fads was the Furby back in the 1990s.
-During one Black Friday during the Furby craze, which of these ones happened in a big box store?
+During one Black Friday during the Furby craze, which of these once happened in a big-box store?
 A, a woman broke an employee's fingers to get a whole crate of Furbys; B, a woman broke an employee's fingers to get a single Furby; or, C, a woman broke an employee's fingers to get a ticket to wait in line to buy a Furby?